 Why should you care?

 Now if you’re in any type of banking, telecommunications, or other on-going relationship B2C business the idea that you want to keep customers as long as possible is probably well known.
 Telcos have had “churn teams” for many years.

-However, many other organizations (in particular B2B companies) have not had the same focus on these ideas.
-It is these companies that can leverage a lot of the Customer Success tools and techniques that the software industry are creating to drive value in their businesses.
+However, many other organisations (in particular B2B companies) have not had the same focus on these ideas.
+It is these companies that can leverage a lot of the Customer Success teams, tools and techniques that the software industry are creating to drive value in their businesses.

 So you should be looking at what the Customer Success industry is generating and apply it directly to your business to maximize your growth and profitability.